 a.
 Recreate your server instances.
-See "Creating the server instance" on page 56.

 Tip: The installation wizard configures the server instances but you must verify that they exist.
 If they do not exist, you must manually configure them.

 b.
 Catalog the database.
 Log in to each server instance as the instance user, one at a time, and issue the following commands: